rhapsodyai/rhapsodyai/README.md

 ### Hi there 🧚‍♀️👋

-I'm a Software Engineer doing Web Development, XR  and Gamedev.
+I'm a Software Engineer doing Big Data, Web Development, XR  and Gamedev.

 - 💬 Ask me about VR/AR/XR, Games, Animation, Game Development or the Game Industry.
 - 🔭 I’m currently working on big data, Spark, and streaming.